 Sometimes, family involvement can be negative, even harmful.
 If relatives are pressuring you, guilt-tripping you, or threatening to “step in,” know that you are allowed to set firm boundaries.

 A counselor or caseworker can help you write scripts, practice responses, or even mediate conversations if needed.
-Some birthmothers find peace by choosing not to share their decision with family until later if at all.
+Some birthmothers find peace by choosing not to share their decision with family until later, when they are ready.

 Healing Without Family Support Is Still Possible